Jack Wilson (shortstop): Atlanta Braves

 On August 31, 2011, Wilson was traded to the Atlanta Braves for a player to be named later.

 On January 13, 2012, the Braves announced they had re-signed him to a 1-year $1 million contract plus 500K bonuses for games played.
 On August 31, 2012, the Braves released Wilson.

 Wilson announced his retirement on September 25, 2012.

 Coaching career

 Wilson was the head coach at his alma mater, Thousand Oaks High School, from 2017 to 2021 where he went 98–30–1.

 He has held several positions coaching amateur players with USA Baseball.

 Wilson was the hitting coach for the Mankato MoonDogs for the 2021 season.

 Wilson was named an assistant coach at Grand Canyon University on July 10, 2022, under new head coach Gregg Wallis.
 Wilson stepped down from the role on June 30, 2023.

 Wilson was named the head coach of Greeneville Flyboys for the 2024 season and returned to the Appalachian League team in 2025.

 Personal

 Jack married his wife Julie in 1999.
 They have three children.
 Their son Jacob plays in MLB for the Athletics.

+Wilson graduated from Grand Canyon University with a Bachelor of Science in Sports Management in 2018.